-When I first started an internet business and began studying online marketing, and in particular lifestyle design and productivity, I came to identify myself with the 80/20 Rule.
+When I started my first company in the early 2000s and began studying online marketing, in particular how to build a lifestyle business, I really identified with the 80/20 Rule.

 What Is The Theory Of Constraints?